anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 --- abstract

-This document extends the constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI) onboarding protocol by adding a new network element, called the constrained Join Proxy.
+This document extends the constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI) onboarding protocol by adding a new network function, the constrained Join Proxy.
-This element acts as a circuit proxy for User Datagram Protocol (UDP) packets.
+This function can be implemented by a constrained node {{RFC7228}}.
-The goal of the Join Proxy is to help new devices ("Pledges") securely onboard into a new IP network using the cBRSKI protocol.
+The goal of the Join Proxy is to help new constrained nodes ("Pledges") securely onboard into a new IP network using the cBRSKI protocol.
+It acts as a circuit proxy for (cBRSKI) User Datagram Protocol (UDP) packets.
-It is easily extendible to support other UDP-based onboarding protocols.
+The solution is easily extendible to support other UDP-based onboarding protocols.
-The Join Proxy functionality is designed for use in constrained networks, including IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) based mesh networks in which the onboarding authority ("Registrar") may be multiple IP hops away from a Pledge.
+The Join Proxy functionality is designed for use in constrained networks {{RFC7228}}, including IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN)
+{{RFC4944}} based mesh networks in which the onboarding authority ("Registrar") may be multiple IP hops away from a Pledge.
 Despite this, the Pledge only needs to use link-local UDP communication to complete cBRSKI onboarding.
 Two modes of operation are defined, stateless and stateful, to allow implementers to make different trade-offs between resource usage, implementation complexity and security.